Lauricenia/Unit3_Repo/CRITERIAS/CRITERIA_A.md

 --------------

 These are the measurable outcomes based on the 2nd interaction in the appendix : Clients approval of success of criteria.
-1. The user can register
-1. The user can log into the application
+1. Only one user (the client) can register and log into the application
-1. The user can exit(log out) the application
+1. The program outlines the items which are not located in the default location
-1. The program shows the last location of the piece of clothes
+1. The program shows the last location of the clothing
+1. The program allows the user to edit the data in the tables
+1. The program allows the user to insert new clothes
 1. The program allows the user to save changes
+1. The program allows the user to revert unwanted changes
 1. The program allows the user to search for an item by inputting a key word in the search bar
-1. The program allows the user to insert new clothes
-1. The program allows the user to revert unwanted changes
-1. The program allows the user to edit tables data
+1. The user can exit(log out) the application
-1. The program highlights last changes

 References
 ------------